tugend/github.tugend.io/_posts/2016-07-22-sample-post.md

 ---
 layout: post
-title: Sample Post
+title: Saample Post
 description: "Just about everything you'll need to style in the theme: headings, paragraphs, blockquotes, tables, code blocks, and more."
 author: kuoa
 category: misc
 tags: book live life
-finished: true
+published: false
 ---

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.